robin15/qmk_firmware_org/readme.md

 ## Official website

 [http://qmk.fm](http://qmk.fm) is the official website of QMK, where you can find links to this page, the documentation, and the keyboards supported by QMK.

+This source code is developed with reference to that of marksard-san.